drwpow/blog/posts/the-state-of-es-modules-in-2020.md

 > **Comparison to Node.js**<br/> Deno does not use `npm`

 This single, understated line is a huge shift.
 How can you just… _move away_ from the most popular package repository in history?
-With ESM, it’s possible 🎉
+Well thanks to ESM, you can load modules from any URL, whether that be locally, or a CDN. `npm install` is now no longer needed; the language itself supports cross-domain modules!

 ### no bundling or transpilation needed